 Carpal tunnel syndrome is caused when a person makes repeated hand movements over a prolonged period of time, such as a typist.
 There are several jobs that are considered to be high risk for the potential of CTS, and it is important for employers in these fields to make adequate provisions to protect their employees from developing the condition.

-Our solicitors have a wealth of experience in securing the highest levels of compensation for CTS sufferers in various industries.
-Some of the most common occupations that we have dealt with in this field include:
+Solicitors have a wealth of experience in securing the highest levels of compensation for CTS sufferers in various industries.
+Some of the most common occupations that suffer from carpal tunnel syndrome include:

 - Assembly line workers

-This list is not exhaustive, and we encourage anyone who is suffering from CTS to contact us to discuss the cause of your condition, the severity of your symptoms and your eligibility to make a claim for compensation.
+This list is not exhaustive, and we encourage anyone who is suffering from CTS to contact a solicitor to discuss the cause of your condition, the severity of your symptoms and your eligibility to make a claim for compensation.

 Can I make a claim following a diagnosis of Carpal Tunnel Syndrome?